 Clinical experience in the classroom on the middle school-high school level under the supervision of the Office of Teacher Education.
 Full-time attendance at a secondary school is required.
 On-campus seminar sessions.
-Open only to students enrolled in the secondary-education program.
+Open only to candidates enrolled in the secondary-education program.

-Prerequisites: Subject methods course, PSYC 208, EDUC 410
+Prerequisites: Subject methods course, EDUC 410